UtkuOktay/Rent-A-Car_InternshipProject/README.md

 The controller has five endpoints that provide a list, search, add, delete, and update cars.
 You can see endpoint documentation inside the project file.

-It is a simple project that helps to understand web.api, endpoints, and .NET6.
+It is a simple project that helps to understand slugs, web.api, endpoints, and .NET6.

 We didn't use SQL for saving data; we listed our cars inside the controller.